ByungjunKim/byungjunkim.github.io/_pages/about.md

   - /about.html
 ---

 I am a research assistant professor at the <a href="https://dhcss.kaist.ac.kr/" target="_blank">Center for Digital Humanities and Computational Social Sciences</a>, Korea Advanced Institute of Science and Technology (<a href="https://www.kaist.ac.kr/en/" target="_blank">KAIST</a>).
 I am interested in data science-based research in the humanities and social sciences.
-Please refer to my [CV page](https://byungjunkim.github.io/cv) for detailed research history.
+Please refer to my <a href="http://byungjunkim.github.io/files/ByungjunKim_CV.pdf" target="_blank">CV</a> for detailed research history.

 Research Interest Keywords
 ======